Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group: Isometric rigidity of : Proof of Theorem 1.2.

-\begin{theorem} Let $p > 1$ and $n\geq1$ be fixed.
-Then $\Wphn$ is isometrically rigid, i.e., for any isometry $\Phi:\Wphn\to\Wphn$ there exists an isometry $\psi:\HH^n\to\HH^n$ such that $\Phi=\psi_{\#}.$ \end{theorem} \begin{proof} The strategy of the proof is the following.
+The strategy of the proof is the following.
 The first step is to show that isometries preserve the class of vertically supported measures.
 Then in the second step, we are going to show that measures supported on the same vertical line are mapped to measures that are also supported on the same vertical line.
-The third step is to show that $\Phi$ maps Dirac masses into Dirac masses, and thus we can assume without loss of generality that $\Phi(\delta_q)=\delta_q$ for all $q\in\HH^n$.
+The third step is to show that $\Phi$ maps Dirac masses to Dirac masses, and thus we can assume without loss of generality that $\Phi(\delta_q)=\delta_q$ for all $q\in\HH^n$.
 Our aim from that point will be to show that $\Phi$ is the identity.
 In Step 4 we are going to prove that if $\Phi$ fixes all Dirac measures then $\Phi$ fixes all vertically supported measures as well.
 This is the most involved part of the proof as we need to discuss the cases $p\neq 4$ and $p=4$ separately.
-The case $p=4$ is the difficult one as we need an additional argument to rule out the existence of exotic isometries in this case.
-Finally, in the last step we are going to use the Radon transform to show that $\Phi$ fixes all finitely supported measures, and thus all elements of $\Wphn$.\\
+The case $p=4$ is the difficult one, as in this case, we need an additional argument to rule out the existence of exotic isometries and a nontrivial shape-preserving isometry that maps every measure to its symmetric with respect to its center of mass.
+Finally, in the last step we are going to use the Radon transform to show that $\Phi$ fixes all finitely supported measures, and thus all elements of $\Wphn$.
+We remark that this scheme cannot be applied in the $p=1$ case, since it heavily relies on the explicit description of complete geodesics (see Proposition \ref{newprop1}), and such a nice description is not available in the $p=1$ case according to Remark \ref{p=1 geod}.\\

 \underline{Step 1.} Let $\mu \in \mathcal{W}_p(\mathbb{H}^n)$ be a vertically supported measure.
 We are going to show that $\Phi(\mu)$ is also vertically supported.
 Assume by contradiction that the measure $\nu= \Phi(\mu)$ is not vertically supported.
 Consider the geodesic ray